isteps-sps-lab/bf-im/docs/architecture.md

 This component embeds the data model shared within the Better Factory project.
 The data model is automatically uploaded to the Schema Registry available within the *middleware*.

 ### models
 The *models* component exposes a REST API to access the data model shared among all the components involved in the C-HRI scenario.
-The API is accessed by the *im* to fetch information about workers and other factory elements.
+The API is accessed by the IM to fetch information about workers and other factory elements.

 !!! important
     This image is available in a private Docker registry hosted at GitLab.
 Please ask HOLONIX to get access to this image.